Direct Fly Alto: Operational history

 The aircraft was introduced to the US light sport market at the 2010 Sun 'n Fun airshow.

 In July 2022 there were five Altos registered with the US Federal Aviation Administration.

+In late June 2026, the Ukrainian Air Force received a batch of 10 Alto NGs for training duties.
+Half of them were paid for by the Czech government while the other half were donated by the Dárek pro Putina charity group.